kapazoglou/kapazoglou.github.io/_pages/curated_product.md

 # A curated selection of projects

+> *Please allow a few seconds for each embedded Figma project to load.
+I am aware it is not the optimal user experience but it is the most straightforard way to share Figma files.
+Thank you for your patience*  :)

 * CLEAR walkthrough of visual design process and decisions (Distress MGMT / Treatment Plan)

 * REAL user/product challenges (New Features vs Iterations)